 Calculate The Number Of Guests

-This means you can estimate the portions needed in bulk, so you can prevent food wastage after the event.
+If nothing else, knowing the number of guests means you can estimate the portions needed in bulk.
+Ultimately, you can then prevent food wastage after the event.
+After all, you really don’t want to pay for and provide food that is never going to be eaten due to fewer than expected guests.
 We recommend gathering this data around two or three days before an event, so you have sufficient time to plan properly.

 Generally speaking, if you’re catering for a sit down meal, each guest will eat a single portion of food.
 But, for a buffet, things are slightly different.
 You will require a lot more food as people will serve themselves.
 And, let’s face it, most of us go overboard at buffets!